 Nitrate is an inorganic dissolved solid that carries a negative ionic charge and therefore increases fluid conductivity.
 Nitrate is present throughout the Hanford Central Plateau.
 Since ERT cannot distinguish between ionic sources, nitrate in large concentrations could mimic the response from an injected tracer.

-While this would not necessarily be detrimental to paleochannel identification (i.e. presumably nitrate would also preferentially flow within the paleochannel), the impact of nitrate within the groundwater needs to be quantified.
-Between 200 East and West, there are no known persistent source locations leaching nitrate, therefore historical records were used to determine existing concentrations.
+While this would not necessarily be detrimental to paleochannel identification (i.e., presumably nitrate would also preferentially flow within the paleochannel), the impact of nitrate within the groundwater needs to be quantified.
+Between 200 East and West, there are no known persistent source locations leaching nitrate; therefore, historical records were used to determine existing concentrations.

-Nitrate concentrations have been measured for decades and are available through the Hanford Environmental Information System (HEIS) which can be accessed via PHOENIX (https://phoenix.pnnl.gov).
+Nitrate concentrations have been measured for decades and are available through the Hanford Environmental Information System (HEIS), which can be accessed via PHOENIX (https://phoenix.pnnl.gov).
 Fluid specific conductance is also routinely determined from collected groundwater samples.
 It was assumed that nitrate is correlated with fluid specific conductance, more than any other constituent in the groundwater, and therefore could act as a marker of nitrate concentrations (Oostrom et al. 2017).
 For co-located sample ID and dates, nitrate and fluid specific conductance were retrieved for all wells between 200 East and West Areas.
-Thirty-four unique well locations were identified in this area and a total of 667 total records were retrieved over the date range 12/12/1983-11/2/2018.
-The coefficient of determination (R2) of fluid specific conductance versus nitrate concentration was equal to 0.611 (Figure 5.5).
-Therefore, a first-order linear fluid specific conductance relation could be used as a proxy for nitrate concentrations.
-The regression equation shown in Figure 5.5 was used to convert simulated tracer concentrations to σ_w in Eq.
+Thirty-four unique well locations were identified in this area, and a total of 667 total records were retrieved over the date range 12/12/1983-11/2/2018.
+The coefficient of determination (\mathbb{R}^2) of fluid specific conductance versus nitrate concentration was equal to 0.611 (Figure 5.6).
+Therefore, a first-order linear fluid specific conductance relation (Figure 5.6) could be used as a proxy for nitrate concentrations.
+For the tracer, the regression equation shown in Figure 5.5 was used to convert simulated tracer concentrations to σ_w in Eq.
 (5.1).

-Figure 5.5.
+Figure 5.6.
 A comparison of HEIS nitrate concentrations and fluid specific conductance from boreholes within and surrounding the area between 200 East and West Areas between 12/12/1983 and 11/2/2018.

 Average and median specific conductance from the collection of wells between 200 East and West are 0.0552 S/m (std dev=0.0176 S/m) and 0.0516 S/m, respectively.
-At full strength, the theoretical fluid specific conductance (see Figure 5.4) of the tracer is 4.7 S/m.
-Dilution of the tracer to 10% of the original value has a theoretical fluid specific conductance (see Figure 5.5) of 0.49 S/m, or one order of magnitude above the fluid specific conductance from nitrate.
+Using a value of 60 g/L in the regression equation in Figure 5.5, the theoretical fluid conductivity of the tracer is 4.7 S/m; at 90% dilution (or 6 g/L), the theoretical fluid conductivity is 0.49 S/m.
+A tracer fluid conductivity of 0.49 S/m (at 20 deg C) is one order of magnitude higher than 0.0052 S/m, the average specific conductance (at 25 deg C), noting that this large difference cannot be attributed to a 5 deg C temperature variability in the reported conductivities.
 Therefore, given the low fluid specific conductance due to the presence of nitrate and the lack of persistent nitrate sources in this area, nitrate was not considered or accounted for as a source in the flow and transport modeling.

-5.3 Results
+5.3 Simulation Results